 site-name

 But you can set any of the Admin settings with the config file.
-Check out the list of environment variable to see what you can configure.
+Check out the list of environment variable to see what you can configure (though note that not all environment variables can be set via the config file.)

 Loading a new Metabase from a config file

-Since loading from a config file is a paid feature: for new installations, you’ll need to supply Metabase with a token using the MB_PREMIUM_EMBEDDING_TOKEN environment variable.
+Since loading from a config file is a Pro/Enterprise feature: for new installations, you’ll need to supply Metabase with a token using the MB_PREMIUM_EMBEDDING_TOKEN environment variable.

 MB_PREMIUM_EMBEDDING_TOKEN="[your token]" java -jar metabase.jar